 For new dads, the beginning of fatherhood is like the end of Anchorman: you’re sleepless, unwashed, enraged, and confused.
 The biggest difference is your glass case of emotion is a sleeping infant’s nursery, so you can’t scream (and no one would hear you anyway).
 This pregnancy book offers the most honest portrait of Year One and the greatest reassurance that it’s okay to hate your kid’s tiny guts before you fall in love with them.

 New York Times bestseller Michael Lewis kept a running diary of each of his 3 children’s first year as a way to chronicle and cope with the ambivalence and confusion he initially felt.
 It’s poignant, humorous, heartening, and totally relatable.
 The only difference between Lewis’ story and your own is when his daughter pees in the pool, strangers pay $10 to read about it.
 When yours does it, strangers find a new pool.

 Diaper Dude’s bags have been used by Brad Pitt, and his book has been endorsed by the author of the original What To Expect, so either way you know your wife approves of you diving into this one.
 It’s an easy read, a solid primer on the must-knows of pregnancy, doctor visits, birthing, and more, and a great way to ween yourself off of punctuating every third sentence with, “Dude.”

-Dude, You’re Gonna Be A Dad!Dude, it’s another dad book by a dude.
+Dude, it’s another dad book by a dude.
 Not Diaper Dude, some other dude!
 This take focuses more on how to avoid the classic, dumb guy pitfalls and grab hold of the many responsibilities pregnancy creates for a man beyond “You’re beautiful” platitudes.
 Like picking a hospital, painting the nursery, and yeah, a few “You’re beautifuls.”
 It also covers when to be assertive, so you don’t accidentally name your kid after the dog.